ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

 You can use [our scripts](https://github.com/ivadomed/utilities/tree/main/dataset_conversion) to convert the data from BIDS to the nnU-Net format.

+> **Note**
+> It is a good idea to reorient all the images into a common orientation (e.g., `RPI`) before running training.
+> TODO: list some of our previous discussions
+> TODO: mention also resampling into common resolution?

 ## Train a model

 > **Note**